 However, pre and post nups are not just for the rich and famous.
 They are a must for financial planning and for getting your ducks in a row.
 They need not be controversial when approached fairly and sensitively by your lawyer.
-In short, a nuptial agreement, which can be entered into before (pre-nuptial) or during (post-nuptial) a marriage/civil partnership, is a written agreement which sets out what the couple agree should happen in relation to finances and other matters, should the relationship break down in the future.
+In short, a nuptial agreement, which can be entered into before (pre-nuptial) or during (post-nuptial) a marriage or civil partnership, is a written agreement that sets out what the couple agrees should happen in relation to their finances and other matters should the relationship break down in the future.
 It may provide for the division of capital and property, and whether and how much maintenance will be paid by a former spouse to the other.

-Following the landmark case of Radmacher v Granatino in 2010, nuptial agreements have gained strength in their ability to protect the assets of those entering into marriages or civil partnerships.
+Nuptial agreements are popular and enforceable elsewhere in the world and, following the landmark case of Radmacher v Granatino in 2010, in England and Wales they have gained strength in their ability to protect the assets of those entering into marriages or civil partnerships.

-In the Radmacher decision the Court indicated that they may uphold the entire nuptial agreement, or give considerable weight to a nuptial agreement if certain requirements are met.
+In the Radmacher decision, the Court indicated that it may uphold the entire nuptial agreement, or give considerable weight to it, if certain requirements are met.